faboweb/zliq/README.md

 [![Watch on GitHub][github-watch-badge]][github-watch]
 [![Star on GitHub][github-star-badge]][github-star]

 ZLIQ is the intent to create an easy to understand, easy to use web framework.
-It is based on redux, reactive-streams and reactive-dom-rendering.
+It is based on reactive-streams and reactive-dom-rendering.
 ZLIQ has few lines of code (~630 May 2017).

 ## [Website](https://faboweb.github.io/zliq/)